springernature/shunter/docs/usage/configuration-reference.md

 }
 ```

-* `structure.templates` defines the location of the templates used to render the HTML returned by shunter.
+* `structure.templates` defines the location of the templates used to render the Shunter application's output.
 By default the value of this is 'view'

 * `structure.templateExt` defines the file extension that Shunter should use for templating.
 By default this is .dust as Dust is the default templating in use within Shunter

-* `structure.templateExt` defines the file extension that Shunter should use for templating.
-By default this is .dust as Dust is the default templating in use within Shunter

-* `structure.resources` defines the name of the directory used to house front-end resources including css, javascript, font and images, the default here is resources

 * `structure.resources` defines the name of the directory used to house front-end resources including css, javascript and images, the default value is 'resources'

-* `structure.resources` defines the name of the directory used to house front-end resources including css, javascript and images, the default value is 'resources'

-* `structure.styles` defines the name of the directory used to hold css files used in your shunter app.
-This default value is 'css'.
+* `structure.styles` defines the name of the directory used to hold css files used in your shunter application.
+The default value is 'css'.

-* `structure.styles` defines the name of the directory used to hold css files used in your shunter app.
-This default value is 'css'

 * `structure.images` defines the directory used to hold image files used for presentation.
-This default value is ''.
+This default value is 'img'.

-* `structure.scripts` defines the directory used to hold javascript files
+* `structure.scripts` defines the directory used to hold JavaScript files

 * `structure.fonts` defines the directory directory used to hold web fonts